Teemu-A/TicketSupervisor/README.md

 # TicketSupervisor
-"a personal assistant to proecss simple ServiceNow tickets"
+"a personal assistant to process simple ServiceNow tickets"

-Hi :) I'm codename "**Paavo**" (just a randomly picked first name of a Finnish male), a simple robot that can help your team manage ServiceNow tickets.
+Hi :) I'm code name "**Paavo**" (just a randomly picked first name of a Finnish male), a simple robot that can help your team manage ServiceNow tickets.

-I can be started to run on your desktop (at least Windows 10, linux) to run cyclic loops to find e.g. mathinc incident tickets and perform small updates (like assign, resolve) to them.
+I can be started to run on your desktop (at least Windows 10, linux) to run cyclic loops to find e.g. matching ServiceNow (snc) incident tickets and perform small updates (like assign, resolve, log, run an external script/program).

 ## Getting Started